youthsocietyforeducation/yseportal-v2/README.md

 $ git log # shows the commit history of the branch
 $ git status # shows the status of current branch (usually tells what to do next as well)
 $ git stash list # shows the list of git stash
-$ git stash pop # pop the last node on the git stash
+$ git stash pop # pops the last node on the git stash
 $ git stash # stashes all the current changes to git stash
 ```